Decoupage a boring stool or chair to create an author’s chair that will give your students a special place to sit and

-Find a stool (or you could use a wooden chair).
+Start with a stool or wooden chair.
 This is just a stock bar stool.

 Cut out a mountain of words, images, pictures, colors, whatever from that stack of magazines you have sitting next to your sofa.
-This is an easy activity to do while catching up on This is Us or watching Pride and Prejudice for the tenth (twentieth?) time.
+You can even get your students to help you out.

 Rough up the stool with a bit of sandpaper.
 I just lightly sanded the legs and top.
 Didn’t go crazy.
 I didn’t decoupage the rungs of the stool because I figured that’s where people would put their feet.

 Start layering on the paper.
 I glued it down with Mod Podge (you might be able to use white glue for this as well).
 Randomly working across the surfaces.
 Keep the pieces of your collage flat as you glue them.
-I just used my fingers and a cheap-o paint brush to smooth things out.
+I just used my fingers and a cheap paint brush to smooth things out.
 A sponge brush also works.

 When you’ve glued all your words and pictures down, let them dry.
 Then cover everything with a layer of Mod Podge.